alexb02h/PredictingStudentExams/README.md

 -Pandas,numpy,seaborn,sklearn

 ##Installing Jupyter
-If you do not have jupyter install run ''bash pip install jupyter'' After it has install you can run '''bash jupyter progress'''
+If you do not have jupyter install run pip install jupyter After it has install you can run jupyter progress4.ipynb